microsoft/vscode-docs/docs/remote/vscode-server.md

 The VS Code Server experience includes a few components:

-* The VS Code Server: Backend server that makes VS Code remote experiences possible, plus a CLI that makes it easy to install, update, manage, and connect to the server.
+* The VS Code Server: Backend server that makes VS Code remote experiences possible.
-* Remote Tunnels extension: Automatically loaded in your local VS Code client, it facilitates the connection to the remote machine.
+* [Remote - Tunnels extension](/docs/remote/tunnels.md): Automatically loaded in your local VS Code client, it facilitates the connection to the remote machine.

 ## Scenarios